fredliu168/TheEconomist2022/2022-05-07/Culture/Bill Gates explains “How to Prevent the Next Pandemic”.md

 ##### His proposals for nipping infections in the bud are worth exploring
 ![image](images/20220507_cud001.jpg)
 > May 7th 2022
+To sign up to our newsletters, including our mind-expanding science coverage in the Simply Science newsletter, .
 How to Prevent the Next Pandemic.
 By Bill Gates.
 Knopf; 304 pages; $28.
 Allen Lane; £25 FIRST, THE climate.
 Next, plagues.
 Bill Gates’s career-switch from entrepreneur and philanthropist to  is developing nicely.
 It is just over a year since he published “”.
 Now he sets out to explain “”.